insperatum/git-working/README.md

 # git-working
 Scripts for developing + running experiments with git in the loop.
 Every launched experiment is executed from its own folder, and tied to its own git commit in a working branch.
+_new_: If `<project root>/.g-run` is an executable script, g-run will call it inside the experiment directory before launch.
+Can be used for setup (e.g. `ln -s /path/to/data`)

 ## Usage
 1. Clone this repo and add it to your `$PATH`